slviajero/tinybasic/MANUAL.md

 ### Errors in general

-In BASIC there are to types of error.
-Some conditions are just exceptions and the program will coninue normally.
+In BASIC there are two types of errors.
+Some conditions are just exceptions and the program will continue normally.
 Examples are reading past the end of a file or reading past the last DATA item.
 These operations set the flag @S to an appropriate value.
 BASIC language errors clear the stacks, print an error message and the program is terminated.
 Variables and the program pointer are preserved.
 The program can be continued with CONT.
 Effectively, an error leads to a STOP of the program plus loss of GOSUB and FOR stack information by default.

 ### Error trapping